amor71/LiuAlgoTrader/docs/source/Backtesting.rst

 ----------------------------

-While the framework was designed for high-performance real-time trading with dynamic scanning of the stock universe, the framework comes equiped with a full stack of back-testing features.
+While the framework was designed for high-performance real-time trading with dynamic scanning from the stock universe, the framework is equipped with a full stack of back-testing features.

-LiuAlgoTrader framework provides two different approaches to back-testiמg:
+LiuAlgoTrader framework provides two different approaches to back-testing:

-- Given a day-trading session (which is representaed by a `batch-id` UUID), replay the trading session on the scanned stocks, minute-by-minute while executing modified versions of the strategies.
+- Given a day-trading session (which is represented by a `batch-id` UUID), replay the trading session on the scanned stocks, minute-by-minute while executing modified versions of the strategies.
 This is a very useful approach to debug & improve strategies while comparing results to a base-line.
-The replay can be narrowed to only traded stocks (from the corum of scanned stocks), or even focus on a specific stock.
+The replay can be narrowed to only traded stocks (from the scanned stocks), or even focus on a specific stock.
 The original day-trading session can be on a paper-account, or a live trading session,
 - Run strategies over long period of time, on fixed scanners (e.g. similar to how Zipline operates).
-Back-testing can be done on minute-by-minute or daily resolution,
+Back-testing can be done on minute or daily resolution,

 Picking the right back-testing tools
 ************************************